Police: 84 neglected Great Danes seized, most from mansion

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

+A message at the business phone number said the voice mailbox was full and an email came back as undeliverable.
+A Facebook message wasn’t immediately returned.
+It wasn’t immediately known if Fay, who is scheduled to appear in court Aug.
+2, had a lawyer.

-Police said the case is “about reckless conduct, abhorrent behavior toward animals over profit, and scofflaw attitude about business practices.”
+Police said the case isn’t just about a few dogs being neglected but “about reckless conduct, abhorrent behavior toward animals over profit, and scofflaw attitude about business practices.”

+Wolfeboro, a town of about 6,300 residents in New Hampshire’s scenic Lakes Region, has a number of summer vacation homes, including one belonging to former Republican presidential nominee Mitt Romney.
+Assessment records show that Fay’s house, built in 2004, is valued at $1.45 million.

+Hamrick said she was struck by the juxtaposition of showing up at a mansion and finding such a mess.
+She said the smell of ammonia in the house was overpowering.